 Blue Angels Practices & Autographs

 The Blue Angels often defy physics with spectacular aerial feats but, when they are on the ground, they make time to meet and greet with fans of all ages.
-On most practice Wednesdays, the Blues make themselves available for autographs inside the Blue Angels Atrium at the National Naval Aviation Museum, and also sign autographs following most Saturday and Sunday air shows across the country.
+Following most Wednesday practices, members of the Blue Angels meet fans and sign autographs inside the National Naval Aviation Museum.

 * Note: Cancellations due to weather or maintenance are made at the team’s discretion and may not be made until the morning of the practice.

-Media Note: For more information about the National Naval Aviation Museum, contact Shelley Ragsdale, Naval Aviation Museum Foundation, Inc. at (850) 453-2389 or email@example.com.
+Media Note: For more information about the National Naval Aviation Museum, contact Malerie Shelton, Naval Aviation Museum Foundation, Inc. at (850) 453-2389 or email@example.com.

 For high-resolution images or more information about the Blue Angels, visit www.blueangels.navy.mil.